williamyang98/DAB-Radio/README.md

 ![OFDM Demodulator GUI](docs/gallery/ofdm_demodulator_gui.png)
 ![Simple Radio GUI](docs/gallery/simple_radio_gui.png)

-# Running radio from download
+# Download and run
 1. Download the ZIP archive from the releases page.
 2. Setup rtlsdr radio drivers according to [here](https://www.rtl-sdr.com/about-rtl-sdr/)
+3. Plug in your RTLSDR Blog v3 dongle
-3. Run <code>./radio_app.exe</code>
+4. Run <code>./radio_app.exe</code>
-4. Go to the simple_view tab and select a service from the list.
+5. Go to the simple_view tab and select a service from the list.
-5. Click "Run All" to listen to the channel and receive slideshows.
+6. Click "Run All" to listen to the channel and receive slideshows.

-[Wohnort](http://www.wohnort.org/dab/australia.html) has an excellent website for viewing the list of DAB ensembles across the work.
+[Wohnort](http://www.wohnort.org/dab/) has an excellent website for viewing the list of DAB ensembles across the work.
 In Australia where I am, the blocks being used in Sydney are <code>[9A,9B,9C]</code>.

+Refer to <code>src/examples/README.md</code> for other example applications.

 If you can't find any DAB ensembles in your area, then you can download binary files from the Releases page.
 These contain raw IQ values as well as pre-demodulated OFDM digital frames.
-You can read in these files with the applications described in the application list.
+You can read in these files with the applications described in <code>src/examples/README.md</code>

 # Building programs
 Clone the repository using the command